 Whatever Clara was, she was not that body, and with a sigh she was gone.
 Her body really was just an empty shell: the vibrant spirit that was her life, departed.

-In 2009 I, my sister Armida, her husband Sal, their kids and grand kids, celebrated Christmas and their 40th wedding anniversary in Tulum, QR, Mexico.
-What a special place Tulum is!
+In 2009 my sister Armida, her husband Sal, their kids and grand kids, and I celebrated Christmas and their 40th wedding anniversary in Tulum, QR, Mexico.
+Tulum was … something else.
 I’ve never felt so moved by a “place” before.
-It felt like a holy place to me: a sacred place.
-I thought…
+It felt like a holy place: a sacred place.
+I thought,

 “Maybe this is where Clara’s ashes belong.
 If I ever come back… maybe?”

 A couple of years later, Armida and her family decided we should spend our Thanksgiving, 2012 in Tulum, and reservations were made.